How Do Booleans Control Program Behavior?

 Write C# code for this description:

-“If high evaluates to true, execute a scope that displays ‘High’ to the console.
-Otherwise, if medium evaluates to true, execute a scope that displays ‘Medium’ to the console.
-Otherwise, execute a scope that displays ‘Low’ to the console.”
+“If high evaluates to true, execute a scope that displays ‘High priority’ to the console.
+Otherwise, if medium evaluates to true, execute a scope that displays ‘Medium priority’ to the console.
+Otherwise, execute a scope that displays ‘Low priority’ to the console.”

 Write your answer before revealing ours.